5 of Captain America’s Best Shields!

 After the MCU’s Civil War, Captain America left his homeland and was taken in by T’Challa, the King of Wakanda and the Black Panther.
 Not only did he no longer have his traditional circular shield, Iron Man actually broke his original shield.

-However, when he arrived in Wakanda, he had no idea that there would be mines and mines full of Vibranium, and Vibranium tech unlike anything he had ever seen before.
-They created a new Vibranium shield for Captain America that shifted form and function in an efficient and exciting way.
-His Wakandan shield, which can turn into two shield gauntlets, is yet another powerful and versatile tool for him too use.
+However, when he arrived in Wakanda, he had no idea that there would be mines and mines full of Vibranium, and Vibranium tech was unlike anything he had ever seen before.
+Wakandan scientists created a new Vibranium shield for Captain America that shifted form and function in an efficient and exciting way.
+His Wakandan shield, which can turn into two shield gauntlets, is yet another powerful and versatile tool in Cap’s arsenal.

 Iron Man and Captain America come back together for one final, epic battle in Avengers: Endgame as they work together to take down the Mad Titan Thanos.
-After Iron Man figures out time travel, he comes to the Avengers building and brings Captain America a brand new and improved shield, made from a Vibranium-Steel alloy.
+After Iron Man figures out time travel, he brings Captain America a brand new and improved shield, made from a Vibranium-steel alloy, as a peace offering.

-Captain America uses this shield in his fight against Thanos, and it evens hold up against him for a time while he’s holding the Infinity Stones.
-But eventually this shield shows its battle scars and shatters.
-There’s nothing more inspiring than seeing Captain America with his iconic shield until the bitter end.
+Captain America uses this shield in his fight against Thanos and, even against the might of the Infinity Stones, the shield holds up — for a time.
+Eventually this shield shows its battle scars and shatters.
+There’s nothing more inspiring than seeing Captain America with his iconic shield fighting until the bitter end.
 An elderly Steve Rogers even returns to the present with a full, undamaged shield after one final moment of time travel, passing the red, white, and blue over to his teammate and friend Sam Wilson, the Falcon.